asherduthie07/asherduthie07/README.md

 <div align="center">

-Student at **Karunya Institute of Technology and Sciences** Currently exploring **Full-Stack Development, Cybersecurity, Game Development, Neural Networks, AI/ML, Quantum Computing & Data Analytics**
+Student at **Karunya Institute of Technology and Sciences** .
+Currently exploring **Full-Stack Development, Cybersecurity, Game Development, Neural Networks, AI/ML, Quantum Computing & Data Analytics**
-Every repo here is a checkpoint and a fun documentation in that exploration.
+.
+Every repo here is a checkpoint and a fun implementation in that exploration.

 </div>